 Dehydration is more common during pregnancy than at other times.
-Most cases of dehydration in pregnancy are mild, but severe dehydration can be dangerous for both the mother and the baby.
+Severe dehydration can cause harm to both the pregnant person and the baby.

 The fetus places intense demands on the body, and women who are pregnant need to consume extra nutrients.
 Morning sickness, as well as conditions that cause excessive vomiting, may also play a role in dehydration.